-Splenectomy refers to removal of the spleen.
 The spleen is an organ in the upper left region of the abdomen.
-It plays a role in the body’s immune system.
-Splenic Pathology (diseases of the spleen) can necessitate removal of the spleen.
+It plays a role in the body’s blood production and immune system.
+Splenic Pathology (diseases of the spleen) can uncommonly necessitate removal of the spleen.
 Such problems include an abnormally large spleen, an overactive spleen (which may destroy some of the body’s own blood cells) or spleen involved by cancer.